What is inflammation?

-According to numerous studies, polyphenols, which are antioxidants found in plants, have anti-inflammatory properties that are crucial to fight chronic inflammation.
-The good news is polyphenol-containing foods are everywhere, from fruits and vegetables to nuts and seeds, and even wine.
+According to numerous studies, polyphenols, which are antioxidants found in plants, have anti-inflammatory properties that are crucial to fighting chronic inflammation.
+The good news is that polyphenol-containing foods are everywhere, from fruits and vegetables to nuts and seeds, and even wine.

 A colorful diet of whole foods is the best way to ensure you’re eating anti-inflammatory foods and getting a variety of nutrients that can help support your immune system.
 These foods include broccoli, apples, blueberries, onions, lemons, pistachios, almonds, cabbage, and blackberries, to name a few.

 Another way to incorporate anti-inflammatory properties into your diet is through herbs and spices.
 Use them to doctor up your recipes and reap the benefits of added nutrients.

 Take supplements to reduce inflammation in the body